ing-bank/probatus/CONTRIBUTING.md

 )
 ```

-### Code for feature generation
+### Code for model validation modules
-* Feature generation code is developed in Spark.</br>
-* Every set of features that needs to be grouped together, needs to be in separate `.py` modules.
+* Model validation modules assume that trained models passed for validation are developed in skitlearn framework (have predict_proba and other standard functions)
-* Every python file used for feature generation, needs to be in `src/features`
+* Every python file used for model validation, needs to be in `/pyrisk/`
-* Every python module that calculates a set of features, needs to take in input the necessary `pyspark` dataframes.
+* Every python module that validate the model needs to take at minimum three inputs:
+    - model - model trained in skitlearn framework
+    - credit_data - pandas DataFrame with features and targets
+    - X - array/list with names of featuers
+    - Y - string with name of the target variables
-Other necessary parameters are allowed, but they need to be predefined.
+    - Other necessary parameters are allowed, but they need to be predefined
 * An example in pseudocode of a function generating the features is as follows:

 ```python